 Even if your CO2 level is being handled automatically, you might still want to be able to view it remotely.
 This is where the IoT comes in.

 For example, the RAD-0501 has a industry-standard 4-20mA output.
-This means you could connect it to an Arduino like this.
-Add an Arduino WiFi Shield and now your CO2 level is available on your network in real time.
+This means you could connect it to an Arduino and add an Arduino WiFi Shield, and now your CO2 level is available on your network in real time.
 Add an AdaFruit Feather Cellular board to send you SMS text messages from your Arduino and you've got a full IoT application.

 By combining intelligent devices like our CO2 controller with the IoT, you can turn “Danger Will Robinson” into “Yes Mr. Jetson” overnight.